dcrommie/walbrook/education/understanding-commodities.md

 ## Investing in Commodities

 If used as a financial investment, commodities other than precious metals are usually not bought/sold directly.
 Investors instead invest in a security or derivative that references the commodity price.
+An exception is precious metals, where direct access is available to the investor in non-bulk quantities e.g. gold bars and coins.

 There are a variety of financial instruments available, including structured products, derivatives and mutual funds, and these differ in their advantages/disadvantages from direct investment.